Mr Hudson discography

 The discography of Mr Hudson, a British R&B and pop singer-songwriter, consists of two studio albums, 15 singles (including eight as a featured artist) and ten music videos.
-In 2009, he released his second studio album, Straight No Chaser, which included his first top five single, "Supernova", which featured Kanye West and peaked at number two in the United Kingdom.
+In 2009, he released his debut solo studio album, Straight No Chaser, which included his first top five single, "Supernova", which featured Kanye West and peaked at number two in the United Kingdom.
 Straight No Chaser went on to debut at number 25 on the UK Albums Chart.